adi02gupta/Assignment1/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+## Build install and use the project
+You can clone or download the project.
+Once you have the project on you local machine then:
+1. Open VS code terminal.
+2. Run command npm install.
+3. Run command node index.js.
+4. Open browser and the project runs on http://localhost:8080.